CloCkWeRX/node-limitlessLED/README.md

 * Press "Restart System".
 * If you got your settings right, the LINK light will come up and your bridge will be ready.

+### Pairing lights

+Pair lights using the "Wifi Controller 2" app for iPhone, or any app that can work with the Wifi bridge.
+The app remote will be the same as the provided physical remotes, so use the same pairing.
+Once done, your LimitlessLED lights will be paired to your WiFi bridge rather than the remote, and ready for the Ninja driver to use.

 ### Adding to Dashboard

 Initial setup: